stegra05/kicktipp-predictor/README.md

     *   Otherwise → Draw
     *(Note: The `0.5` boundary is a sensible starting point but can be tuned).*

-2.  **Definitive Implementation (Probabilistic Translation):** The core innovation is to treat the regressor's output not as a point estimate, but as the *mean* (`μ`) of a probability distribution.
-This acknowledges the uncertainty in the prediction.
-We then calculate the probabilities by integrating over the relevant parts of the distribution.
+2.  **Definitive Implementation (Probabilistic Translation):** The regressor's output is treated as the *mean* (μ) of a Normal distribution.
+We compute H/D/A via CDF integration, with calibrated σ and draw-margin.

     *   **Distribution Choice:** We can use a Normal distribution (`scipy.stats.norm`) or, more appropriately, a Skellam distribution (`scipy.stats.skellam`), which models the difference between two Poisson variables.
     *   **Calculation:**